Farcrada/DiscordPlugins/README.md

-### NEW PTB (Public Test Build) VERSION UPLOADED!
-See the `PTB.plugin.js`-file

-# Double-click-to-edit
-Double click a Discord message to quickly edit it.
-Inspired and new/updated version of [Jiiks' original](https://github.com/Jiiks/BetterDiscordApp/blob/master/Plugins/dblClickEdit.plugin.js).
+# Farcrada's Discord Plugin library
+Greetings.
+I made plugins.
+Sometimes with all the bullshit torn out or just because the old one doesn't work like it used to.

 # Requirements
-This plugin requires you to have (Bandaged) Better Discord installed: https://betterdiscord.net/home/ (Simple press the big ol' download button and then download the desired installer).
+These plugins require you to have (Bandaged) Better Discord installed: https://betterdiscord.net/home/ (Simply press the big ol' download button and then download the desired installer).

 # Installation
 Download the `.plugin.js` file and put it inside your plugins folder